 In other words, with a Bachmann On30 starter set, you get a complete train that is a detailed, accurate model of a real-world train that once served customers in North America, along with a quality reliable track plan and power supply - everything you need, not only to get started, but also to run smoothly with little maintenance once you have got started.

-Update for 2014 - With all of the nice things I've been saying about Bachmann's starter sets, this announcement is a little embarrassing.
-We only have one starter set on this page last year, and it's the same starter set we have on this page this year.
+Update for 2015 - With all of the nice things I've been saying about Bachmann's starter sets, this announcement is a little embarrassing.
+We only had on starter set on this page last year, and it's the same starter set we have on this page this year.
 Apparently, Bachmann made so many different sets before the recession, that once 2008 hit, vendors stopped ordering new sets, and Bachmann had no choice but to wait until the shelves emptied.
-Last year, Bachmann introduced one new train, but some of the old ones were still in stock.
-This year, they introduced one new train (the C&S freight train below), but most of the older sets, including the one they introduced in 2013, are out of stock most places.
+In 2013, Bachmann introduced one new train, but some of the old ones were still in stock.
+In 2014, they introduced one new train (the C&S freight train below), but most of the older sets, including the one they introduced in 2013, are out of stock most places.

 We are leaving this page more-or-less intact since we hope to be able to post more trains in the coming year, but in the meantime, we are sorry for any inconvenience.